drop-games/eb-docs/docs/Appendix.md

 **Economy-Specific Wealth Inequality** <br/>
 High base level transaction cost hinders less players less eager to pay from participating in the economy, as well as gives a first mover advantage to risk tolerant actors.

-**The _Perceived_ Materialibilty of Non-Fungible Tokens** <br/>
+**The _Perceived_ Materiality of Non-Fungible Tokens** <br/>
-With tokens not being secured my any material assets, their intristic value is entirely dictated by the market.
+With tokens not being secured my any material assets, their intrinsic value is entirely dictated by the market.
 Legal protection of token ownership, including NFTs, is questionable.
 With the absence of cross-chain bridges, tokens are constrained to the current blockchain they are on.

 **Abundance of tokens resolving in their valuelessness** <br/>
-Token emission that is not guaranteed by smart contracts' integrity, including NFT release, can lead to their abduance and uncontrolled inflation[^7].
+Token emission that is not guaranteed by smart contracts' integrity, including NFT release, can lead to their abundance and uncontrolled inflation[^7].

-**Environement impact of blockchain economies** <br/>
+**Environmental impact of blockchain economies** <br/>
 Proof-of-Work blockchains, including the current _Ethereum_ iteration, are critiqued for their enormous energy consumption relative to their transaction throughput, therefore the projects operating on those blockchains are deemed responsible as well[^8].

 ### Conclusions

-In the video game industry, implementation of _digital open innovation_ , a distributed innovation process enabled and facilitated by digital technology and digitalization, together with leveraging user communities as information and innovation sources, leads to superior outcomes in long-term performance at the product level[^4].
+In the video game industry, implementation of _digital open innovation_ , a distributed innovation process enabled and facilitated by digital technology and digitization, together with leveraging user communities as information and innovation sources, leads to superior outcomes in long-term performance at the product level[^4].
 And due to the nature of this industry, significant innovations rarely go unnoticed.
-Developers of various sizes evaluate the successses of their peers and adjust accordingly.
+Developers of various sizes evaluate the successes of their peers and adjust accordingly.

 We are ought to see the impact of cross-play and blockchain, both being highly promising.
-But with blockchain being on the verge of it's cambrian explosion, there is an extraordinary opportunity for any developer to adapt and be amongst the first pioneers in perhaps the most revolutionary technology since the Internet.
+But with blockchain being on the verge of it's Cambrian explosion, there is an extraordinary opportunity for any developer to adapt and be amongst the first pioneers in perhaps the most revolutionary technology since the Internet.

 [^1]: https://www.digitalmusicnews.com/wp-content/uploads/2021/01/SuperData2020YearinReview.pdf
 [^2]: https://resources.newzoo.com/hubfs/Reports/2021_Free_Global_Games_Market_Report.pdf